robertjchristian/MRC/README.md

 Akash is open-source Supercloud that lets users buy and sell computing resources securely and efficiently.
 Purpose-built for public utility.

-Greg's demo showcased the options avaiable on the network and the ability to spin up new services.
+Greg's demo showcased the options available on the network and the ability to spin up new services.

 <https://akash.network>
 <https://twitter.com/gregosuri>